AI Guidance and Best Practices

 Artificial Intelligence, or AI, refers to the intelligence of machines or software, as opposed to the intelligence of people or animals.
 AI involves computers, robots, software, etc. that have the ability to perform tasks associated with intelligent beings.

-That said, AI tools cannot replicate the complexities of human reasoning, particularly related to moral, ethical and other contexts.
-In short, these are tools to augment your expertise and ingenuity, not replace them.
+That said, AI tools cannot yet replicate the complexities of human reasoning, particularly related to moral, ethical and other contexts.
+These are tools to augment your expertise and ingenuity, not replace them.

 Watch this short BBC video for an informative big-picture overview of AI: